Available in VPC

 service.beta.kubernetes.io/ncloud-load-balancer-termination-protection |

-Setting to prevent automatic termination of the load balancer when a service with type specified as "LoadBalancer" is removed.
+Configure to prevent automatic deletion of the Load Balancer when deleting a service with the type LoadBalancer.

 |